cbracco/css-conventions/README.md

 <a name=indentation></a>
 ## Naming conventions

+I use a simplified version of the [BEM](http://bem.info/method/definitions/), or "Block Element Modifier" methodology for naming CSS ID and class names.

 Instead of presentational or cryptic names, try to write ID and class names that reflect the purpose of the property in question, or that are otherwise generic.

 <table>
 	<thead>